Marijuana Charges in Las Vegas

 Filing and Litigating Motions to Suppress Evidence or Dismiss Charges

 Two key defenses that are effective in marijuana cases involve filing motions with the court to:

 - Suppress evidence that was illegally obtained; and

 - Dismiss the charges based upon insufficient evidence.

-When evidence is suppressed the prosecution is unable to use it in court, often times leaving them unable to prove their case.
+When evidence is suppressed the prosecution is unable to use it in court, oftentimes leaving them unable to prove their case.
 The suppression of evidence is possible where the search of your person, vehicle, or other property was done in a way that is unconstitutional.

 Additionally, if the police had an invalid search warrant or went beyond the scope of a search warrant the evidence may be suppressed.
 Your rights may have been violated at any point in the process, therefore, discussing the details with your attorney is essential.
-Be prepared to recount the way you were stopped and or searched, whether the drugs were in plain view, if undercover police or confidential informants were involved, and whether your Miranda rights were read.
+Be prepared to recount the way you were stopped and or searched, whether the drugs were in plain view if undercover police or confidential informants were involved, and whether your Miranda rights were read.

-There are also varies ways to show the prosecution has insufficient evidence to prosecute the case.
+There are also various ways to show the prosecution has insufficient evidence to prosecute the case.
 If you were in an area where the drug was present and accessible it may not be clear the drug belong to you as opposed to someone else in the location.

 Additionally, they may not be able to prove that you knew the marijuana was in your home or vehicle.
 An honest and truthful discussion about the events before, during, and after your arrest will allow your attorney to determine which defenses may apply and any possible motions to suppress or motions to dismiss that may be in your favor.